Frequently Asked Questions

 Currently you need to make your own way to Bike Glendhu.
 Either car, taxi (if you are renting bikes) or if you have your own bike and are hard core, you can ride the 17km around the Millennium Trail to the park.
 Check back later in 2020 for transport updates.

 The trails at Bike Glendhu are for bikers only, but Glendhu Bay and Wānaka are full of amazing walking trails.
 Find out more here.

-When you arrive at Glendhu you will arrive in front of our hub building, which houses our tickets and retail areas, plus café, bike rental and toilet facilities.
+When you arrive at Glendhu you will arrive in front of Base 334, which houses our tickets and retail areas, plus café, bike rental and toilet facilities.
 We have a bike wash, ample car parking, pump tracks, plus of course miles of trails for you to enjoy!

 Open hours vary across the year depending on light and weather, but you can find the most up-to-date opening hours at the bottom of the homepage.